19hours/sg-statutes/Acts/Stamp Duties Act.md

 (h) of any property or any interest thereof which is distributed in specie to a shareholder of a company in connection with a liquidation of the company

-The same duty as in paragraph (a) or (c), as the case may be.
+The same duty as in paragraph (a) or (c), as the case may be

-(i)Deleted by S 525/2004, wef 31/08/2004.

-(ii)Deleted by S 525/2004, wef 31/08/2004.

-( i) of any property or any interest thereof not otherwise specially charged with duty
+(i) of any property or any interest thereof not otherwise specially charged with duty

 $10